 One common thread in birth injury cases is the devastating life-long injuries that the victims face.
 Oxygen deprivation during the labor and delivery process can lead to severe brain damage to the baby and even death.
 We have represented families whose children have suffered hypoxic encephalopathy and cerebral palsy.
 These children face the profound consequences of their injuries for their entire lives.
 They may require in-home nursing care, physical and occupational therapies, tube feedings, and still struggle with basic learning and physical tasks.
 We are proud to have the opportunity to help children and their families navigate the legal system to recover for their losses.

-If you would like to speak to an attorney about a potential birth trauma or wrongful death claim involving a baby or mother, please contact us online call us at 615-742-4880 or 866-812-8787.
+If you would like to speak to an attorney about a potential birth trauma or wrongful death claim involving a baby or mother, please contact us online call us at one of the numbers below for a free, no-obligation consultation:

 - Forceps Injuries